Cetro

 Cetro is played on a 9×9 grid, with some rows marked out with different colours.
 The top- and bottom-most rows (those nearest the two players) are coloured blue, the second-most green, the third-most red, and the inner three rows are black:

-Each player has 14 pieces in the three colors: 5 each of blue and red, and 4 green.
+Each player has 14 pieces in the three colours: 5 each of blue and red, and 4 green.
 One player’s pieces are marked as kings (♔) and the other’s as bishops (♝).

 The initial setup of the board places the pieces on squares of matching colour: